 This revamped arrangement coincides with a new tab grouping feature that allows you to personally organize related sites.
-Form the grid, you can drag and drop one tab on top of another to create a group.
-It’s ideal if you’re planning a trip or want to seperate personal and work sites.
+From the grid, you can drag and drop one tab on top of another to create a group.
+It’s ideal if you’re planning a trip or want to separate personal and work sites.

 Within a tab group, there’s a new bottom bar switcher where each page is represented by a favicon.
 Tapping the left chevron opens a mini grid layout for that space while a New Tab button is at the very right.

 Since Chrome 77 launched earlier this month, “Send a tab” has been rolled out to more users, with Google making the device-to-device sharing functionality official today.
 Meanwhile, answers to queries about sports, weather, and translations will now directly appear in Chrome’s Omnibox.
 This saves users from having to conduct a full search.

 Chrome for Android’s new tab grid layout and tab grouping are officially rolling out over the next few weeks.